Vinwcent/RTS/README.md

 ## Introduction

+DEVELOPMENT STOPPED

-This game is the alpha of a small RTS which works with Gamecenter.
-You can already run it and play if you have an Apple developer account, two apple devices and two gamecenter account.
-Everything works online.
-Development currently paused
+This game is the alpha of a minimalistic online RTS game.
+I made it to learn swift in-depth and noticed some person liked to play it so here it is.
+You just need two apple devices with Gamecenter, then you launch the matchmaking and you can play against each other.

 ## Gameplay

 The idea is to harvest ressources, build buildings and units and then attack your enemies.
-To make a peasant harvest the forest, wheat or if you want him to go to the mine, just tap on him to select him and then tap the place.
-He will automatically harvest it and drop things off in the nearest farm he can found.
-You can also select various units with a red ugly panSelector.
-There's currently 3 units for Orcs and 3 for humans.
-Everything is pretty user-friendly and i've added a zoom option on the right
+You just need to click on a single unit and a location to make it move there and perform an action if it can (Peasant would harvest wheat if their target location is wheat, warriors would attack ennemies in sight)
+You can also select multiple units with two fingers like in most RTS game

 <p float="left">
   <img src="https://user-images.githubusercontent.com/91033856/138136281-49c0acf3-e3ee-45c5-a45b-7e056affc3af.gif" width=30% height=30%>